IBM-Blockchain-Archive/marbles/marbles_demo_notes.md

 - [x] Ability to see past blocks details and some sort of animation on new blocks

 ## Demo Part 3 Goals
+- [ ] User can see history of trades
 - [ ] Server pushes block/marble updates to client when any new block event has occured (push based)
 - [ ] User autentication (crypto signing of transactions)
 - [ ] User registration